jamesncox/portfolio-v2/src/notes.md

 [] Figure out how to remove clickable white space after SEE MORE POSTS and SEE MORE PROJECTS

+[] Update Github svg, it's not filling enough on :hover

 # Completed Todos

 # Removed from 1300px media query